-In the case where a request is made for the grievance to be heard formally straight away, the school may consult with the employee to understand whether following the formal procedure is required immediately or whether informal dispute resolution could be adopted first.
+In the case where a request is made for the grievance to be heard formally straight away, we may consult with the employee to understand whether following the formal procedure is required immediately or whether informal dispute resolution could be adopted first.

-9.1.
-Roles and responsibilities
+9.1 Roles and responsibilities

-There is no requirement for the school to prescribe specific roles in a grievance procedure, the school will therefore appoint appropriate persons to address the grievance.
+There is no requirement for us to prescribe specific roles in a grievance procedure, we will therefore appoint appropriate persons to address the grievance.
 Broad guidelines are below:

-9.2.
-The grievance manager
+9.2 The grievance manager